 - an emotional and physical support network

-To be considered suitable you’ll first have to undergo rigorous testing of your other major organs – such as the heart, kidneys and liver – to make sure they will work well after the transplant.
+To be considered suitable you’ll first have lots of tests to make sure your other major organs – such as the heart, kidneys and liver – will work well after the transplant.
 You’ll be assessed by a regional transplant centre.
 If you’re accepted, your name will be placed on a lung transplant waiting list for a suitable organ to become available.

-Unfortunately there aren’t enough organs available for transplant to meet the current demand in the UK.
+Unfortunately, there aren’t enough organs available for transplant to meet the current demand in the UK.
 Not all people who are suitable will get one in time.
-In March 2016, 321 people were waiting for lung transplants.
-In 2015-16, 179 people had lung transplants.
+In March 2019, 331 people were waiting for lung transplants.
+In 2018-19, 158 people had lung transplants.

-The Children’s Liver Disease Foundation website has more information on treating liver disease caused by AATD.
+The Children’s Liver Disease Foundation has more information on treating liver disease caused by AATD.

 AAT augmentation therapy is a treatment where alpha-1-antitrypsin (AAT) is given into your veins to increase the levels in your body.
-The idea is to try and slow down the progression of COPD caused by AATD.
-It’s available in other countries, but not currently approved in the UK.
+The idea is to try to slow down the progression of COPD caused by AATD.
+It’s available in some other countries, but not currently approved in the UK.

 Trials so far show that augmentation therapy can have a measurable effect on the appearance of emphysema on patients’ CT scans.
 It’s not clear how this finding translates into a meaningful clinical benefit for people with AATD.
 One possibility is that augmentation therapy will become available in the future for some people – for example those whose symptoms and lung damage get worse very quickly, once they’ve stopped smoking and are receiving the best possible treatment.
 The decision will depend on a review by experts in AATD management considering all the evidence about risks and benefits.

-Research is also looking at drugs that have the same function as AAT and ways to correct the gene that causes AATD, to stop AAT collecting in the liver and to promote the release of AAT into the blood.
+Research is also looking at drugs that have the same function as AAT, ways to correct the gene that causes AATD, to stop AAT collecting in the liver and to promote the release of AAT into the blood.